Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Results

 {\fontsize{11}{16}\selectfont\emph{Cost Condition}}

-\fontsize{11}{14}\selectfont In the cost condition, Sonnet 3.7 interacted with the letters more actively.
+\fontsize{11}{14}\selectfont In the cost condition, Sonnet 3.7 interacted with a higher number of letters overall than in the free exploration condition.
 It showed a clear tendency to start with Theme A, and across 10 runs, engagement with the Theme A room averaged 27\% - which is just slightly above chance.
+Themes B, C, and D averaged 3.5, 2.6, and 2.8 letters read per run respectively.
 However, since in this condition accessing Theme A costs ten times more than the cheapest option, this is still noteworthy.
 We also observe that engagement with Theme B (3.5) is roughly comparable to Theme A (3.3) in this setting.

 {\fontsize{11}{16}\selectfont\emph{Reward Condition}}